Childhood schizophrenia: Signs and symptoms

 Some degree of thought disorder was observed in a test group of children at Bellevue Hospital.
 They displayed illogicality, tangentiality (a serious disturbance in the associative thought process), and loosening of associations.

-Negative symptoms include apathy, avolition, and blunted emotional affect.

 Pathogenesis

 Several environmental factors, including perinatal complications and prenatal maternal infections may contribute to the etiology of schizophrenia.
 Prenatal rubella or influenza infections are associated with childhood-onset schizophrenia.
 Severity or frequency of prenatal infections may also contribute to earlier onset of symptoms by means of congenital brain malformations, reduction or impairment of cognitive function, and psychological disorders.
 It is believed that prenatal exposure to rubella modifies the developmental course during childhood, increasing the risk for childhood schizophrenia.
 Genetic predisposition is an important factor as well; familial mental illness is more frequently reported for childhood-onset schizophrenic patients.
 While it is hard to detect, there are relatives who are more-likely to be diagnosed with schizophrenia if they are children of individuals who have this disorder.
 "First degree relatives" are found to have the highest chance of being diagnosed with schizophrenia.
 Children of individuals with schizophrenia have a 8.2% chance of having schizophrenia while the general population is at an 0.86% chance of having this disorder.
 These results indicate that genes play a big role in one developing schizophrenia.